Adam Toledo case: AOC says prosecutor ‘lied about police killing a child’

 Chicago's police review board released the video of the shooting

-Rep. Alexandria Ocasio-Cortez, D-N.Y., took to Twitter late Thursday to call out the prosecutor who said in a court appearance earlier this month that Adam Toledo, the 13-year-old fatally shot by a Chicago police officer, had a gun in his hand at the time he was killed.
+U.S. Rep. Alexandria Ocasio-Cortez, D-N.Y., took to Twitter late Thursday to call out the prosecutor in the Adam Toledo shooting-death case in Chicago.

+The prosecutor had said in court earlier this month that Toledo, the 13-year-old fatally shot by a Chicago police officer, had a gun in his hand at the time he was killed.

 Her tweet followed a statement from the Cook County State’s Attorney office that said the prosecutor "failed to fully inform himself before speaking in court.
 Errors like that cannot happen and this has been addressed with the individual involved.
 The video speaks for itself."